bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # TODO for scroll refactor
 * Can't scroll through verses in succession, previous cancels next.
 This messes up verse bars as well.
 * Verse bar transitions in too slowly, flash of white, what is that?
+* When selecting a new verse, tracker length sometimes starts full, then empties.
 * Experiment with removing from reducers and putting back in listeners?
+* Navigating annotations does not determine verse bars.

 # Issues
 * What is mapIsSelectPlayReady?